oktadev/okta-blog/_source/_posts/2022-05-17-angular-microfrontend-auth.md

 ```

-Stay tuned for next time.
+Stay tuned for part two.
 I'll show how to prepare for deployment by transitioning to dynamic module loading and deploying the site to a free cloud provider.

-## Learn about Angular, OpenID Connect, micro-frontends and more
+## Learn about Angular, OpenID Connect, micro frontends, and more

 Can't wait to learn more?
 If you liked this post, check out the following.